Guide to Drafting a PILON Clause

 This case highlights your potential exposure to claims if your employment contract fails to define what will be due when a PILON payment is to be made.
 Bonus schemes and PILON clauses should be considered together when drafting, never in isolation.

-Your employment contract should also make it clear that you can pay in lieu of notice within 7 days of you exercising that power or alternatively allow you to make the first instalment payment of the same within 7 days of termination.
+Your employment contract should also make it clear that you can pay in lieu of notice within 7 days of you exercising that power or alternatively allow you to make the first installment payment of the same within 7 days of termination.
 If you do not have this wording you must pay in lieu on the day that you exercise that power.

 A well drafted PILON clause will also allow you to make the PILON payment by installments and can also include a duty on the employee to mitigate her/his loss.
 Hence in the event the former employee obtains a new income stream elsewhere you may not be obliged to make any further installment payments.